Teen Sex and Pregnancy Myths

 Every year, almost 800,000 teens get pregnant in the United States.
 Of those pregnancies, 74% to 95% are unplanned.

-Teen pregnancy places enormous burdens on young girls and young fathers.
+Teen pregnancy places enormous burdens on young mothers and young fathers.
 Statistics show that teen girls who get pregnant tend to have fewer opportunities to further their educations.
 Many drop out of school to raise their children.

 Remember, it's easier than you think to get pregnant or contract an STD.
 If you are going to be sexually active, then practice safe sex and talk to someone you trust about the risks involved.
-See your primary health care provider, or a family planning clinic, for confidential help concerning birth control and STDs.
+See your primary health care professional, or a family planning clinic, for confidential help concerning birth control and STDs.